Myanmar protests: Death toll passes 500 | DW | 30.03.2021

 The statement came after the General Strike Committee of Nationalities (GSCN), one of the leading groups organizing demonstrations, called for ethnic minority forces to help protesters.

-Since Myanmar's independence from Britain in 1948, armed rebel groups have fought the central government for decades for more autonomy.
+Since Myanmar's independence from Britain in 1948, armed rebel groups have fought the central government for decades to gain more autonomy.

 fb/rt (AFP, AP, Reuters)